tulane-cmps6610/problemset-02-template/problemset-02.md

-*5. In class we discussed two algoriths for integer multiplication.
+5. In Module 2 we discussed two algoriths for integer multiplication.
 The first algorithm was simply a recapitulation of the "grade school" algorithm for integer multiplication, while the second was the Karatsaba-Ofman algorithm.
 For this problem, you will use the stub